-In 2017 (income year 2016), the Gini index of the equivalised disposable income in Belgium was 26 on a zero to one hundred scale.
+In 2018 (income year 2017), the Gini index of the equivalised disposable income in Belgium was 25,7 on a zero to one hundred scale.
 To achieve the sustainable development goal by 2030, this figure should not increase.
-This objective will be reached by continuing the trend since 2004.
-The Gini index is therefore developing favourably.
+Between 2004 and 2017 (assessment of June 2019), the trend is favourable.

 Gini index of equivalised disposable income - Belgium and international comparison